myesn/awesome/README.md

 *   [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
 *   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 *   [udecode/plate](https://github.com/udecode/plate) - The rich-text editor for React.
+*   [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 *   [heyform/heyform](https://github.com/heyform/heyform) - HeyForm is an open-source form builder that allows anyone to create engaging conversational forms for surveys, questionnaires, quizzes, and polls.
 No coding skills required.
 *   [tsparticles/tsparticles](https://github.com/tsparticles/tsparticles) - tsParticles - Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.
 Ready to use components available for React.js, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, Inferno, Solid, Riot and Web Components.
 *   [developersdigest/llm-answer-engine](https://github.com/developersdigest/llm-answer-engine) - Build a Perplexity-Inspired Answer Engine Using Next.js, Groq, Llama-3, Langchain, OpenAI, Upstash, Brave & Serper